Algebraic Hastatic Order in One-Dimensional Two-Channel Kondo Lattice

-Given recent computational improvements, as well as new analytical understanding \cite{Chandra2013,Zhang2018, Wugalter2019,Kornjaca2020}, we revisit the 1D two-channel Kondo lattice in this paper using density matrix renormalization group (DMRG).
-We are now able to address both potential order parameters, and the properties of any Luttinger liquids, including whether or not they incorporate the local moments.
-Our results are summarized in the phase diagram in Fig. \ref{fig:Fig1PD}, where we find algebraic hastatic order to be ubiquitous at strong coupling for all conduction electron fillings except half-filling, in contrast to previous results \cite{Moreno2001,Shauerte2005}, which found algebraic hastatic order only in the insulating phase at quarter-filling.
-These results have interesting implications for non-Kramers doublet based materials, where two-channel Kondo physics has been proposed to be relevant for the unconventional superconductivity in UBe$_{13}$ \cite{Cox1987,Cox1996,Jarrell1996,Jarrell1997}, the physics of 1-2-20 Pr-based materials \cite{Yoshida2017,Iwasa2017,Zhang2018,VanDyke2019,Inui2020}, and the hidden order phase of URu$_2$Si$_2$ \cite{Chandra2013, Chandra2015, Kornjaca2020}.
+Given recent analytical insights \cite{Chandra2013,Zhang2018, Wugalter2019,Kornjaca2020} and computational improvements, we revisit the 1D two-channel Kondo lattice using density matrix renormalization group (DMRG).
+We can now address both potential order parameters and Luttinger liquid properties, including whether there are ``heavy'' TLLs.
+Our results are summarized in Fig. \ref{fig:Fig1PD}.
+We find algebraic hastatic order at larger couplings for all conduction electron fillings except half-filling, and we find these are heavy TLLs incorporating the spins into the Fermi surface.
+Surprisingly, the two-channel combination of channel and magnetic fluctuations appears to be more effective in stabilizing the heavy TLL than the one-channel model \cite{Khait2018}.
+Our study greatly extends previous results \cite{Shauerte2005}, which found algebraic hastatic order only at quarter-filling and did not examine the nature of the metallic phases.
+Our results have implications for non-Kramers doublet materials, where two-channel Kondo physics may be relevant for unconventional superconductivity in UBe$_{13}$ \cite{Cox1987,Cox1996,Jarrell1996,Jarrell1997}, 1-2-20 Pr-based materials physics \cite{Yoshida2017,Iwasa2017,Zhang2018,VanDyke2019,Inui2020}, and hidden order in URu$_2$Si$_2$ \cite{Chandra2013, Chandra2015, Kornjaca2020}.